 The Company reported on November 3, 2011 that it had granted a total of 1,205,000 stock options to directors, officers, and consultants of the Company.
 The options, which are subject to the terms and conditions of the Company's stock option plan, are exercisable prior to November 3, 2016, at an exercise price of \$0.20 per share.
-Subsequently, 400,000 of these stock options were cancelled voluntarily and an additional 140,000 of these stock options were forfeited.
-The remaining 665,000 stock options were re-priced to an exercise price of \$0.30 per share.
+Subsequently, 400,000 of these stock options were cancelled voluntarily and an additional 100,000 of these stock options were forfeited.
+Of the remaining stock options, 665,000 were re-priced to an exercise price of \$0.30 per share.

 In December 2011, the Company announced changes to the board and management.
 Keir Reynolds was appointed to the board of directors and Lorne Warner to the Advisory Board effective December 6, 2011.
 The Company also reported that Arden (Buck) Morrow had resigned from the board effective December 7, 2011.
-On December 13, 2011, R. Tim Henneberry resigned as President, CEO, and Director of the board and Paul Cowley and Keir Reynolds were appointed as interim CEO and interim President, respectively.
-A search committee formed by the board is continuing to work to select a new President and CEO.
+On December 14, 2011, the Company reported that R. Tim Henneberry had resigned as President, CEO, and Director of the board and Paul Cowley and Keir Reynolds were appointed as interim CEO and interim President, respectively.
+A search committee has been formed by the board to select and appoint a new president and CEO.

 On January 30, 2012, the Company announced that it had received a renewed and revised Kodyel permit.
 This renewed permit excludes a 5 kilometre wide strip adjacent to the Niger border.
 The terms of the renewed permit provide the Company with a right of first refusal to add the excluded area to the area covered by the renewed permit, once the World Court has finalized the border location.
-A reverse circulation drill program, which commenced in December 2011 on the Lati permit, was completed in mid February.
-Results of the Lati drill program were reported in news releases dated March 15, 2012 and April 18, 2012 (see Mineral Properties).
+A reverse circulation drill program, which commenced in December 2011 on the Lati permit, was completed in mid February with assays pending (see Mineral Properties).